 Do you think Peacock was nicer before he changed into a beautiful bird or after he became beautiful?
 Give reasons for your answer.

-You have read the story about an ugly peacock that became beautiful. et's write / What do you think "as proud as a peacock" means?
+You have read the story about an ugly peacock that became beautiful.
+What do you think "as proud as a peacock" means?